IsaacHair/map25.2/BiggieCheese/readme.txt

 it in small, easy to digest places that reset it once done and finish using it quickly.
 Still use "replacex88" to replace it
 **currentlabel should point to the lowest available spot and be incremented up

+Functions:
+	*** skip the middle man and just copy passed variables directly into the local addresses of the function called
+	- only save the local frame of the function
+	- the local frame of a fucntion also consists of the address where it will return to
+	- each program is terminated at the end of the main block; an infinite loop is placed here
+	- again, make sure to define the super variable holding all frame information
+	*** frame is called "long fxframe[1000][1000]"; yes it is a 2nd degree;
+	the frame contains the constant values of the varialbes; the end of all frames is marked by (-1 in the [x][0])<- this is deprecated; just going to use fxframeend and end of frame variable set is at [x][y] marked with -1; hence the long for -1
+	*** the "x" value corresponding to differnt function frames is actually stored in variable fxframeend; that way you don't have to search the entire frame for it

+FX count:
+	*** have to have a variable that labels and tracks the starts of functions
+	- use fxcount to count the number of functions, starting from -1 (ie the first function is indexed to 0); then make labels from this number as you did with the if-else stuff, but instead of using L%03x, use F%03x
+	- the functions also have to be allocated and then have the calls replaced at the end of the "main" block
+	*******MAIN HAS TO reset fxframeend and fxcount
+***Note that, again, all variables on the map25.2 are of type "const u_int16*" ie. they are a fixed pointer to a 16 bit value, the pointer itself being 16 bits